Did You Know?

 Schedule your free Fine Garden care session today and see how a Fine Garden Care specialist can make your landscape come to life!

-Meet Claudia– she joined the team in 2021 and brings talent and design that surpasses all the rest.
-She is graduate of UMass Amherst with a degree in Landscape Architecture.
-Claudia will help you transform your landscape into the garden of your dreams.
+Meet Kristen– she joined our team in March 2022 and brings talent and design that surpasses all the rest.
+She has a Bachelors of Environmental Science and Conservation degree and has worked in floral design and landscaping for over 15 years.
+Kristen will help you transform your landscape into the garden of your dreams.